 Schools near Lafayette Square

-Some of the best schools near Lafayette Square include Lafayette Preparatory Academy, New City Schoool, Roosevelt High School, and Mallinckrodt Academy of Gifted Instruction among others.
+Some of the best schools near Lafayette Square include Lafayette Preparatory Academy, New City School, Roosevelt High School, and Mallinckrodt Academy of Gifted Instruction, a magnet school, among others.

 Homes near Lafayette Square

 Lafayette Squares’ gorgeous historic architecture is the eye-catcher of this neighborhood.
-Multi-colored victorian homes with beautiful wood trim and flowering gardens line each block.
+Multi-colored restored Victorian homes with beautiful wood trim and flowering gardens line each block.
+Homes average $301,000 but don’t be shocked to see old gems selling closer to $700,000.

 Clayton

-Clayton boasts of excellent schools, lower property tax rates, and great parks and recreation centers.
+Clayton offers excellent schools, lower property tax rates, and great parks and recreation centers.
 This walkable business district has been rated as one of the best suburban neighborhoods in the country.

 What’s Happening in Clayton

-Nextdoor to residential streets, there are art galleries, boutiques, and antique shops.
+Sustaining all this are the small retailers, art galleries, boutiques, and antique shops.
 Neighborhood restaurants provide plenty of cuisine options for Clayton locals.
-Check out Ruth’s Chris Steakhouse, Sardella, bar Celona, and The Crossing.
+Check out 801 Chophouse, Sushi AI, and The Crossing.
 Near the east end, local shops, restaurants, and bars cater to a younger culture.

 Schools near Clayton

-Clayton is home to a long list of great schools, including Glenridge Elementary School, Ralph M. Captain Elementary Schoool, Wydown Middle School, and Clayton High School, among others.
+Clayton is home to a long list of great schools, including Glenridge Elementary School, Ralph M. Captain Elementary School, Wydown Middle School, and Clayton High School, among others.

 Homes near Clayton